Social selling is social, not selling

 Be consistent

-And bear in mind; you won't get immediate results.
-So if your relationship-building efforts don't yield immediate results, continue.
-Some of your contacts may not be ready to interact with whatever you offer or suggest quite yet — keep in touch.
+Bear in mind you won't get immediate results.
+So, if your relationship-building efforts don't yield immediate results, continue.
+Some of your contacts may not be ready to interact with whatever you offer or suggest — keep in touch.

 Remember to follow up with contacts.
 Reach out to the contacts you've previously connected with but haven't interacted with for a while.
-Make sure that you maintain meaningful relationships by communicating with them when they, e.g., move to new positions, change companies.
+Ensure you maintain meaningful relationships by communicating with them when they, e.g., move to new positions or change companies.
 Also, engage with the content they share.
 And finally, be ready to provide advice or help, even if it doesn't directly promote your offer.

 If you're looking to get started with social selling, don't wait - it's better to learn the best methods as you experiment.
-But if you feel you need a bit more background knowledge, make sure to take a look at our in-depth guide to social media for business.
+But if you need a bit more background knowledge, take a look at our in-depth guide to social media for business.
 It's also available as a downloadable PDF below.